 Products with overlapping (replicated) value, used by the same customer can be bad abstractions.
 You might see this at a company that's using multiple CRMs, multiple email clients, multiple programming languages, etc. Since these are distinct products, typically made by different organizations, they often don't interoperate with each other.
-For the customer, this means either not using some of what one product has to offer, or having the same value solved in multiple places (leading to hassle).
+For the customer, this means either not using some of what one product has to offer, or having the same value solved in multiple places (leading to hassle or "cludge").

 Bad abstractions make up the majority of the original problems solved by products.
 That's where the advice "what are the hacks people are using to solving this problem today" comes from.
 Most products aren't mRNA vaccines, mars missions, or protein folders.
-These aren't products that fundamentally advance the number of points of value on the tree.
+They aren't products that fundamentally advance the number of points of value on the tree.
 Most products are "rebalances" of the abstraction chain to account for bad abstractions that have gotten so bad the market is willing to accept a new product.